Street Photography Workshop

 Seeing, Shooting, and Editing with Intent

-This one-day street photography workshop is designed for photographers who want to slow down, observe more carefully, and make more deliberate images in public space.
+This one-day street photography workshop is designed for photographers who want to slow down, observe carefully, and make deliberate images in public spaces.
 Rather than focusing on gear or quick techniques, the workshop explores how and why images are made - looking at intent, timing, light, and editing as part of a coherent photographic practice.
-The day combines discussion, guided shooting, independent exploration, and image review in a small, focused group.
+The workshop combines discussion, guided shooting, independent exploration, and image review in a small, focused group.
+By the end of the day, participants will leave with a clearer personal approach to street photography and a more deliberate way of working in public spaces.

 About the Workshop

-Street photography is often misunderstood as mainly reactive or opportunistic whereas strong street work is built on observation, awareness, and thoughtful decision-making.
+Street photography is often perceived as mainly reactive or opportunistic whereas strong street work is built on observation, awareness, and thoughtful decision-making, all leading from the photographer’s initial intent.

 • Clarify what they are responding to in the street